-Subdivision and soil fragmentation was an issue that stood out as being of high importance through both consultation and the 2013 Rural Residential Study undertaken by Council.
-Wanganui District has the advantage of having highly versatile Class 1 and Class 2 land as well as a good climate.
-Issue 3.1.5 identifies the need to address the increase in subdivision on these versatile soils over the last 20 years.
+Subdivision and land fragmentation was an issue that stood out as being of high importance through both consultation and the 2013 Rural Residential Study undertaken by Council.
+Wanganui District has the advantage of having highly versatile Class I and Class II land as well as a good climate.
+Issue 3.1.5 identifies the need to address the increase in subdivision on this versatile land over the last 20 years.

-The community expressed concerns relating to trees and structures located on or close to boundaries as they may cause shading and compromise activities of neighbouring properties.
+The community expressed concerns relating to trees and structures located on or close to boundaries as they may cause shading and compromise productive activities on neighbouring properties.

-These proposed issues more effectively reflect the concerns and reality of issues within the Wanganui Districts rural area
+These proposed issues reflect the concerns and reality within the Wanganui Districts rural area.